J-BarrettPY/Server2019QuickNotes/readme.md

 # Microsoft Server 2019 Quick Notes

 ## Change Computer Name
+Naming the computer is an ESSENTIAL first step!
+Do not pass!

 - Select "Local Server"
 - Select computer name and change it